New changes to DRO criteria from June 2021

 - Raising the maximum surplus a person can have from £50 per month to £75 per month

-This follows on from changes that were previously made to the old DRO qualifying criteria in October 2015, which can be seen above.
+This follows on from changes that were previously made to the old DRO qualifying criteria in October 2015, which can be seen below.
 This means that more people who are struggling with debts will now be able to consider DROs as a possible debt solution.

 What is a Debt Relief Order?